-Cognitive decline and Alzheimer's disease are major causes of morbidity and mortality worldwide and are substantially burdensome to the affected persons, their caregivers, and society in general.
-Extensive research over the past 20 years has provided important insights on the nature of Alzheimer's disease and cognitive decline and the magnitude of the problem.
-Nevertheless, there remain important and formidable challenges in conducting research on these diseases, particularly in the area of prevention.
-Currently, firm conclusions cannot be drawn about the association of any modifiable risk factor with cognitive decline or Alzheimer's disease.
-Highly reliable consensus-based diagnostic criteria for cognitive decline, mild cognitive impairment, and Alzheimer's disease are lacking, and available criteria have not been uniformly applied.
-Evidence is insufficient to support the use of pharmaceutical agents or dietary supplements to prevent cognitive decline or Alzheimer's disease.
-We recognize that a large amount of promising research is under way: these efforts need to be increased and added to by new understandings and innovations (as noted in our recommendations for future research).
+Cognitive decline and Alzheimer disease are major causes of morbidity and mortality worldwide and are substantially burdensome to the affected persons, their caregivers, and society in general.
+Currently, firm conclusions cannot be drawn about the association of any modifiable risk factor with cognitive decline or Alzheimer disease.
+Highly reliable consensus-based diagnostic criteria for cognitive decline, mild cognitive impairment, and Alzheimer disease are lacking, and available criteria have not been uniformly applied.
+Evidence is insufficient to support the use of pharmaceutical agents or dietary supplements to prevent cognitive decline or Alzheimer disease.
+We recognize that a large amount of promising research is under way; these efforts need to be increased and added to by new understandings and innovations (Appendix Table).

-For example, ongoing studies including (but not limited to) studies on antihypertensive medications, omega-3 fatty acids, physical activity, and cognitive engagement may provide new insights into the prevention or delay of cognitive decline or Alzheimer's disease.
+For example, ongoing studies on antihypertensive medications, ω -3 fatty acids, physical activity, and cognitive engagement may provide new insights into the prevention or delay of cognitive decline or Alzheimer disease.
 This important research needs to be supplemented by further studies.
-Large-scale population-based studies and RCTs are critically needed to investigate strategies to maintain cognitive function in individuals at risk for decline, to identify factors that may delay the onset of Alzheimer's disease among persons at risk, and to identify factors that may slow the progression of Alzheimer's disease among persons in whom the condition is already diagnosed.
+Large-scale population-based studies and RCTs are critically needed to investigate strategies to maintain cognitive function in individuals at risk for decline, identify factors that may delay the onset of Alzheimer disease among persons at risk, and identify factors that may slow the progression of Alzheimer disease among persons in whom the condition is already diagnosed.